• Skip to primary navigation

 🥡 Storage

-Store: The cooked casserole can be stored in the fridge for up to 3 days (in an airtight container) and reheated in the microwave until piping hot.
+Store - The sausage casserole can be stored in the fridge for up to 3 days (in an airtight container) and reheated in the microwave until piping hot.

 Sausage casserole with mashed potato and asparagus.